oracle-livelabs/database/datapump-x-platform-migration/06-xtts-transport-phase/xtts-transport-phase.md

 ## Introduction

-This last phase, the transport phase, requires a downtime.
+This last phase, the transport phase, requires downtime.
 Before you start the last incremental backup it is mandatory to set the tablespaces you copied to read only. </br>
-__ATTENTION__: Make sure there are no active sessions/open transcations using objects in the copied tablespaces.
+__ATTENTION__: Make sure there are no active sessions/open transacations using objects in the copied tablespaces.

 Estimated Time: 15 minutes